CIRED/cape_town_NEDUM_Python/README.rst

 	├── Output
 	└── code capetown python

+Note that we do not host the data on GitHub, but that it is available upon request.

 **Step 3**: Launch **NEDUM-2D**

 * If needed, run the ``0_calib_nb`` notebook (either in .py or .ipynb format) to calibrate parameters again (under ``precalculated_inputs``) if underlying data (in ``data_Cape_Town``) has changed.
 A static copy is shown in the documentation for illustrative purposes.